timescale/docs/use-timescale/query-data/index.md

 ---
-title: Querying data
+title: Query data
 excerpt: Query data in Timescale
 products: [cloud, mst, self_hosted]
 keywords: [queries]
 ---

-# Querying data
+# Query data

 Timescale hypertables _are_ PostgreSQL tables.
 That means you can query them with standard SQL commands.
 In addition to the extra benefits you get from Timescale architecture and query planning,